 Let Damar guide you through your apprenticeship journey

+Hopefully, this blog has taught you more about the different levels of apprenticeships.
 At Damar, we conduct a thorough initial assessment to gain a full picture of the role requirements, organisational objectives and apprentice’s starting point.
-With out extensive history of apprenticeships, we ensure that apprentices are put on the right programme at the right level.
+And it’s our extensive history of apprenticeships that makes us so passionate about the benefits of an apprentice for your organisation.

 If you’re considering apprenticeships for your team, but are unsure which apprenticeship and what level is most appropriate, please get in touch for further advice and guidance.